jbyoung12/hermes-bot/README.md

 > fix the tests
 ```

-Reply in the thread to continue from Slack.
+Reply in the Slack thread to continue.

 ### Security & Permissions